badders/pyallsky/README.md

 A Python class for intefacing with the SBIG AllSky 340/340C camera.

 Created using the [SBIG Serial Protocol Specification](ftp://sbig.com/pub/devsw/SG4_AllSky-340_SerialSpec.pdf).
+A PDF copy of this documentation, as well as the camera manual, are included in case they disappear off of the Internet.

 Works on Linux (including Raspberry Pi) and Mac OSX, untested on Windows but no reason it shouldn't work.